bitwiseworks/cmake-os2/Help/manual/cmake-server.7.rst

 as experimental.
 These will contain the "isExperimental" key set to true.
 Enabling these requires a special command line argument when starting the cmake server mode.

+Within a "major" version all "minor" versions are fully backwards compatible.
+New "minor" versions may introduce functionality in such a way that existing clients of the same "major" version will continue to work, provided they ignore keys in the output that they do not know about.

 Example::

   [== "CMake Server" ==[